Anushri-Rawat/BeeCognition/model/README.md

 ## You want to give it a try?

-Just check out this repository and install the dependencies:
+To use this model,Just check out this repository and install the dependencies:

 ```
 git clone https://github.com/BeeCognition/BeeCognition.git